janishar/PlaceHolderView/docs/migration.md

 }
 ```

-* Annotation on pivate variable/method/class is not supported
+* Annotation on private variable/method/class is not supported

 1. ~~private~~
 2. public